katya-sn/katya-sn/README.md

 - 👋 Hi, I’m @katya-sn
 - 👀 I’m interested in frontend
-- 🌱 I’m currently learning react + ts
+- 🌱 I’m currently learning Node.js
-- 💞️ I’m looking to collaborate with you (an internship position)
+- 💞️ I’m looking to collaborate with you (React based projects)
-- 📫 How to reach me: kattya.sahun@gmail.com
+- 📫 How to reach me: kateryna.sahun@gmail.com
 - 😄 Pronouns: she/her
 - ⚡ Fun fact: I've been working as organic chemist for 5 years and have 2 publications(as co-author) in international scientific journals.